-- the building elements permitted by the proposed variation satisfies the general design objectives in Clause 1.0 of this schedule and the relevant design requirements specified in this schedule; and - the proposal will achieve each of the following: - greater building separation than the minimum requirement in this schedule; - excellence for environmentally sustainable design measured as a minimum BESS project score of 70%; - no additional overshadowing or overlooking of residentially zoned properties, beyond that which would be generated by a proposal that complies with the preferred building height; and - provision of end-of-trip facilities, including secure bicycle parking, locker and shower facilities and change rooms. - where the proposal includes dwellings, it also achieves each of the following: - housing for diverse households types; - accessibility provision that achieves the standards in Clauses 55.07 and 58.05 (as relevant); - communal open space provision that exceeds the minimum standards in Clauses 55.07 and 58.03; and - secluded private open space provision that exceeds the minimum standards in Clauses 55.07 and 58.05.
+- the building elements permitted by the proposed variation satisfies the general design objectives in Clause 1.0 of this schedule and the relevant design requirements specified in this schedule; and - the proposal will achieve each of the following: - greater building separation than the minimum requirement in this schedule; - excellence for environmentally sustainable design measured as a minimum BESS project score of 70%; - no additional overshadowing or overlooking of residentially zoned properties, beyond that which would be generated by a proposal that complies with the preferred building height; and - provision of end-of-trip facilities, including secure bicycle parking, locker and shower facilities and change rooms in excess of the requirements of Clause 52.34. - where the proposal includes dwellings, it also achieves each of the following: - housing for diverse households types; including people with disability, older persons, and families, through the inclusion of varying dwelling sizes and configurations; - accessibility provision that achieves the standards in Clauses 55.07 and 58.05 (as relevant); - communal open space provision that exceeds the minimum standards in Clauses 55.07 and 58.03; and/or - secluded private open space provision that exceeds the minimum standards in Clauses 55.07 and 58.05.